ggandor/leap.nvim/README.md

   with reasonable defaults; at the same time, keep the plugin flexible and future-proof via [extension points](#extending-leap).

-### Background
+## Background

-Leap is essentially a reboot of [Lightspeed](https://github.com/ggandor/lightspeed.nvim); a streamlined but in many respects enhanced version of its ancestor.
+Leap is a reboot of [Lightspeed](https://github.com/ggandor/lightspeed.nvim); a streamlined but in many respects enhanced version of its ancestor.
 Compared to Lightspeed, Leap:

 - gets rid of some gimmicks with a low benefit/cost ratio (like Lightspeed's "shortcut" labels), but works the same way in the common case; all the really